roggc/dinou-app/README.md

   - `getProps`: The returned props are merged with `params` and `query` and passed to the `page.tsx` component.
 The same for the root layout (if exists).

   - `dynamic`: If `dynamic() { return true; }`, the route is rendered dynamically at request time, bypassing SSG.

+  - `revalidate`: The returned time by this function marks when a statically generated page will be regenerated in the background (ISR or Incremental Static Regeneration).

 - Usage in a page: